ray-project/kuberay/docs/guidance/stable-diffusion-rayservice.md

 ## Step 1: Create a Kubernetes cluster with GPUs

 You can follow [aws-eks-gpu-cluster.md](./aws-eks-gpu-cluster.md) to create an AWS EKS cluster with GPUs.
-Here is my configuration for the CPU node group and GPU node group:
+For this example, a working configuration for the CPU node group and GPU node group is:

 * CPU node group
   * Instance type: [**m5.xlarge**](https://aws.amazon.com/ec2/instance-types/m5/) (4 vCPU; 16 GB RAM)